roman-milk/roman-milk.github.io/fit-vs-fat.md

+===

- ****** Fit vs. Fat ****** byTheTalkMan© But I had no intention of testing that theory.
+But I had no intention of testing that theory.
 I needed to get away from her as soon as possible, for the sake of my marriage.
 I had shown myself to be incapable of fighting her off when she offered even the slightest temptation.
 Public exposure was no deterrent; I didn't care.
 I just lost myself in her, powerless.

  I just needed to turn her away as soon as we got to my house.
 I could not let her in my house.
 That would spell doom for my marriage.